Alecu Beldiman: Literary fame

 Philologist Andreea Giorgiana Marcu notes that, as a translator of Western literature, Beldiman was necessarily a participant in the Age of Enlightenment.
 He resonated most with Neoclassicism, and especially with its "obviously moralizing" accounts.
+The Neoclassical trait of Beldiman's poems was also highlighted by literary historian Emil Manu; their "lucid moralism", Manu notes, makes him akin to La Rochefoucauld.
 Likewise, culture critic George Panu proposes that Beldiman and Conachi must have been closely familiarized with, and imitators of, Johan Gabriel Oxenstierna.
 Over 40 years, Beldiman arguably became the most prolific among Moldavia's contributors to Westernizing translations.
 As noted by Densusianu, Beldiman translated plays that were never intended for actual stage production, since there was no Moldavian theater to speak of.
 His texts had to introduce theatrical terminology for which there was yet no equivalent: he proposed obraz ("cheek" or "face") for "character", and schini for "scene".
 However, Eliade proposes that Beldiman was directly inspired to write for the stage by witnessing Moldavia's first first-ever theatrical experiment, produced in December 1816 by Gheorghe Asachi.

 By late 1817, Beldiman had completed his own version of Voltaire's Oreste, which was only published in 1820.
 He soon signed contracts with the Wallachian publisher, Zaharia Carcalechi, who was active in the literary circles of Habsburg Hungary.
 In 1818, Beldiman also put out Învățătură sau povățuire pentru facerea pâinii ("A Guide or Advisor to Bread-making"), ultimately based on a text by Christian Albert Rückert, but directly translated from the Greek version penned by Dimitrios Samurkasis (Dimitrie Samurcaș).
 Also that year, Beldiman completed a translation of Salomon Gessner's Der Tod Abels, from the French intermediary.
 It was published at Buda as Moartea lui Avel.
+Through his presence in the Habsburg realm, Beldiman was in contact with the "Transylvanian School", represented by poets such as Ion Budai-Deleanu.
+As a result, Iorga attributed to Budai-Deleanu a manuscript-poem called Menehmii sau frații de gemene, later discovered to have been Beldiman's translation of Jean-François Regnard's Les Ménechmes.

 Beldiman followed up in 1820 with Istoria lui Numa Pompilie.
 This was a translation of Jean-Pierre Claris de Florian's Numa Pompilius, though Beldiman suppressed any mention of the real author.
 Its preface includes some of the earliest Romanian views on traductology: Beldiman complained about his struggles in adapting early modern Romanian to render complex phrases in French.
 As noted by linguist Gheorghe Ivănescu, Beldiman followed Iacob Stamati and other Moldavians in adopting a Wallachian spelling for some of his core vocabulary.
 Istoria consistently used giudecată ([dʒudekatə]; "trial" or "judgement") for the Moldavianized judecată ([ʒudekatə]).